-The rational method is used to predict peak flows for small drainage areas, which can be either natural or developed.
-The rational method can be used for culvert design, pavement drainage design, storm drain design, and some eastern Washington stormwater facility design.
-The greatest accuracy is obtained for areas smaller than 100 acres (40 hectares) and for developed conditions with large areas of impervious surface (e.g., pavement, roof tops, etc.).
+The Rational method is used to predict peak flows for small drainage areas, which can be either natural or developed.
+The Rational method can be used for culvert design, pavement drainage design, storm drain design, and some eastern Washington stormwater facility design.
+The greatest accuracy is obtained for areas smaller than 100 acres (40 hectares) and for developed conditions with large areas of impervious surface (e.g., pavement, roof tops).
 Basins up to 1,000 acres (400 hectares) may be evaluated using the rational formula; however, results for large basins often do not properly account for effects of infiltration and thus are less accurate.
-Designers should never perform a rational method analysis on a basin that is larger than the lower limit specified for the USGS regression equations since the USGS regression equations will yield a more accurate flow prediction for that size of basin.
+Designers should never perform a Rational method analysis on a basin that is larger than the lower limit specified for the USGS regression equations since the USGS regression equations will yield a more accurate flow prediction for that size of basin.

-The formula for the rational method is:
+The formula for the Rational method is:

-$$Q = \frac{CIA}{K_C} (2-1)$$
+$$Q = \frac{CIA}{K_c}$$ (2-1)

-Where: Q = Runoff in cubic feet per second (cubic meters per second)
+Q = runoff in cubic feet per second (cubic meters per second)

-C = Runoff coefficient in dimensionless units
+C = runoff coefficient in dimensionless units

-I = Rainfall intensity in inches per hour (millimeters per hour)
+I = rainfall intensity in inches per hour (millimeters per hour)

-A = Drainage area in acres (hectares)
+A = drainage area in acres (hectares)

-$K_c$ = Conversion factor of 1 for English (360 for metric units)
+$K_c = conversion factor of 1 for English (360 for Metric units)$

-When several subareas within a drainage basin have different runoff coefficients, the rational formula can be modified as follows:
+When several subareas within a drainage basin have different runoff coefficients, the Rational formula can be modified as follows:

-$$Q = \frac{I\Sigma CA}{K_C}$$ (2-1a)
+$$Q = \frac{I\Sigma CA}{K_c}$$ (2-1a)

-Where: $$\sum CA = C_1 \times A_1 + C_2 \times A_2 + ...
+$$\Sigma CA = C_1 \times A_1 + C_2 \times A_2 + ...
 C_n \times A_n$$

-Hydrologic information calculated by the rational method should be submitted on DOT Form 235-009 (see Figure 2-5.1).
+Hydrologic information calculated by the Rational method should be submitted on DOT Form 235-009 (see Figure 2-5.1).
 This format contains all the required input information as well as the resulting discharge.
 The description of each area should be identified by name or stationing so that the reviewer may easily locate each area.